ooligo

 Stack

-A Claude Skill that ingests an AE’s last ten calls from Gong and outputs a coaching note: three things working, two things to tighten, one specific exercise for next week.
-Built for managers who want consistent coaching but do not have ten hours a week to listen to calls.
+A Claude Skill that ingests an AE’s last ten Gong calls and outputs a coaching note in a fixed three-things-working / two-things-to-tighten / one-specific-exercise shape.
+Built for managers who want consistent weekly coaching but do not have ten hours a week to listen back to calls.
+The skill writes the draft; the manager edits, contextualizes with off-call signal, and delivers in the next one-on-one.
+Auto-send is explicitly out of scope.

 Setup